vitalics/blog/src/content/blog/09-k6-websocket.md

 ---
-title: "k6: How to test you websockets"
+title: "k6: How to test you signalR websockets"
-description: At this article I'll share about testing websocket using k6 load tool.
+description: At this article I'll share how to load test backend which was written using signalR library.
-pubDate: 2023-09-06
+pubDate: 2023-09-08
 # updatedDate: 2023-09-05
 hero: "../../assets/images/09-k6-websockets.webp"
 heroAlt: "k6 + websockets"